Portugal Cultural Golden Visa: A Complete Guide for 2026

 Portugal Cultural Golden Visa Benefits

-The Portugal Golden Visa cultural investment route gives long-term residency to investors in exchange for funding cultural or artistic initiatives approved by national authorities.
+The Portugal Golden Visa Art Investment route grants long-term residency to investors who fund cultural or artistic initiatives approved by national authorities.
 Additional benefits of this visa include:

 Official pre-approval: The official Portuguese entity GEPAC will pre-approve your investment project.